roy-corentin/roy-corentin/README.md

 👋 Hey there, code wanderer!

 👨‍💻 I'm always tinkering and experimenting in the realms of C++, C, Ruby, Crystal, Elixir, Python, etc...
-I adore unraveling the mysteries of these languages, constantly honing my skills to conjure wonders.
+I adore unraveling the mysteries of these languages, constantly sharpening my skills to conjure wonders.

 🧠 Delve into my realm to uncover the secrets of my Emacs configuration and dotfiles.
 It's a playground of efficiency and power, evolving as I weave new enchantments.